arunkumar-mourougappane/heimdall-rs/CONTRIBUTING.md

-# Contributing to Heimdall-rs
+# Contributing to Gjallarhorn

-Thank you for your interest in contributing to **Heimdall-rs**!
+Thank you for your interest in contributing to **Gjallarhorn**!
 We welcome contributions from everyone.
 By participating in this project, you help make it better for the entire community.

 ## Getting Started